asonganyi/blockoptions/whitepaper/whitepaper.md

  - Not provably fair game - Traders bet against brokers/platform in traditional platform, it can't be provably fair even if it's a regulation platform.
 Traders bet against bankrollers in BlockOptions.io and win rates and rewards rate are 100% transparent and unchangeable.

  - Company shut down or run away - Traders will lost all their money if broker company shut down or run away.
 It's the worst situation many traders face.
-By using BlockOptions.io all funds are safe even the BlockOptions.io platform can't access as all funds is stored on ethereum blockchain.
+By using BlockOptions.io all funds are safe even the BlockOptions.io platform can't access as all funds are stored on ethereum blockchain.

  - Server or account hacked - In BlockOptions.io all your trades and funds are safer than traditional platform as it's impossible to hack the ethereum blockchain.